Dance India Dance: Super Moms Season 1

-Farah khan and master marzi judge Shows Photography Coverage by Ashvin Borad Surat, The Biggest finale in Gujarat, India.

 Super Moms Season 2

 The second season started on 28 March 2015.

-Harpreet Khatri who hails from Mumbai was announced the winner of Dance India Dance Super Moms Season 2 in 2015.
+Harpreet Khatri, who hails from Mumbai, was announced as the winner of Dance India Dance Super Moms Season 2 in 2015.
 Season 2 was anchored by popular TV actor Karan Wahi.
-Skiper sanam johar (DID3), skiper sidesh (DID2), skiper mayuresh (DID1).
 Season 2 was judged by Geeta Kapoor, Govinda, and Terence Lewis.

 Super Moms Season 3

-Season 3 will be judged by Remo D'Souza, Bhagyashree & Urmila Matondkar and hosted by Jay Bhanushali.It started on 2 July 2022.
-This season was won Varsha Bumra and her choreographer Vartika Jha.
+Season 3 was judged by Remo D'Souza, Bhagyashree & Urmila Matondkar and hosted by Jay Bhanushali.
+It started on 2 July 2022.
+This season was won by Varsha Bumra and her choreographer Vartika Jha.

 Special shows

 Dance Ke Superstars

 Dance Ke Superstars featured contestants from the first two seasons to compete against each other.
 The show was judged by choreographers Remo D'Souza and Shiamak Davar, and featured a guest judge every week.
 Team Jalwa, the Season 2 DID contestants, won the series.

 Dance Ke Superkids

 Dance ke Superkids- Battle of the Baaps! featured contestants from the first two seasons of DID L'iL Masters.
 It was judged by Geeta Kapoor, Farah Khan and Marzi Pestonji and hosted by Jay Bhanushali and Shreya Acharya.
 Team Yahoo, also known as DID L'il Masters Season 2, was led by Captain Raghav Juyal and choreographers: Kruti Mahesh and Prince Gupta.
 They won the competition with Faisal Khan, Soumya Rai, Rohan Parkale, Om Chetri, Jeet Das, Shalini Moitra and Tanay Malhara dancing their way to victory.
 Team Wakao, also known as DID L'il Masters Season 1, was led by Captain Dharmesh Yelande and choreographers: Mayuresh Vadkar and Vrushali Chavan; with dancing contestants: Jeetumoni Kalita, Vatsal Vithlani, Ruturaj Mahalim, Vaishnavi Patil, Atul Banmoria, Anurag Sarmah and Khyati Patel.
-The team fell just short of victory but thoroughly celebrated their time on the show all the same.